GM has 'heightened partnership' with Mobileye for autonomous cars

-MILFORD, Mich (Reuters) - General Motors Co is developing a “heightened partnership” with vision technology supplier Mobileye NV as part of a broader effort to speed development of autonomous cars, the automaker’s global product development chief told investors Thursday.
+MILFORD, Mich.
+Oct 1 (Reuters) - General Motors Co is developing a “heightened partnership” with vision technology supplier Mobileye NV as part of a broader effort to speed development of autonomous cars, the automaker’s global product development chief told investors Thursday.

 “We are in very detailed discussions with various potential partners” to speed development of autonomous driving systems, Mark Reuss told investors and analysts.